IthacaThings/ttn-multitech-cm/roles/common/README.md

 	+ python-distutils
 + Install a root key
     + This is required to allow secure login to the gateway
-	+ Usually stored in *roles/common/authorized_keys*
+	+ Maintain this file as *files/authorized_keys*
 + Configure ssh tunnel
-    + If the Conduit is not available on the public Internet, an ssh tunnel must be configured to the host on which Ansible is run
+    + If accessing the Conduit remotely and it is not availble on the public Internet (and it should not be), an ssh tunnel needs to be configured.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 <dl>
 	<dt>hostname</dt>